 ARCTIC FOXES

-The remote Hornstrandir peninsula situated in the West Fjords of Iceland is home to a healthy population of the iconic Arctic fox.
-The population is estimated to be 8,000 – 10,000 throughout Iceland (depending on the time of year) with two colour morphs, the “white” and the “blue”.
-In Iceland, the blue colour morph is the dominant of the two with much of the population distributed in coastal areas.
+The remote Hornstrandir Peninsula in the West Fjords of Iceland is home to a thriving population of the iconic Arctic fox.
+Iceland’s total population is estimated at 8,000–10,000, and includes three colour morphs, white, blue, and the rare beige.
+Among these, the blue morph dominates, especially along coastal areas.

-The opportunistic mammals use their keen sense of smell to scavenge a variety of fish, dead seabirds and crustaceans washed ashore in the intertidal zone.
-When the tide is low enough, they can regularly be spotted on beaches routing around amongst dark rocks and seaweed.
-At high tide, they will seek higher terrain where they can be observed in the breathtaking Icelandic snow-covered environment.
+These opportunistic mammals rely on their sense of smell to scavenge fish, dead seabirds, and crustaceans washed ashore in the intertidal zone.
+At low tide, they are often seen foraging among dark rocks and seaweed on the beaches.
+When the tide rises, they retreat to higher ground, where they can be observed against the breathtaking backdrop of Iceland’s snow-covered landscape.

 During the winter months, the blue morph Arctic foxes brown-charcoal coloured thin summer coats become much thicker to adapt to the seasonal changes.
 In comparison to their red fox cousins, they have much smaller rounder ears, a shorter snout and smaller overall body size.
 This makes them much more adapted to a colder and harsher winter conditions, while giving them a bearlike appearance.
 They’re incredibly hardy animals easily withstanding the worst of the Icelandic winter conditions.